tardate/LittleArduinoProjects/Electronics101/CapacitanceTester/README.md

 This seems to work reasonably well for capacitors over 100nF (10nF at a stretch), but I haven't had any luck at the pF scale.

 ### Results

+The sketch works quite well for testing a series of capacitors.
+With everything running, just unplug one capacitor and replace it with another.
+It will fully discharge the capacitor, measure the time constant, and print the capacitance to the LCD.

 | Type         | Nominal    | Measured     |
 |--------------|-----------:|-------------:|